 Road Trip to Mobile and the U.S.S.
 Alabama

 Once inside the U.S.S.
 Alabama we walked through a brief museum and then took a guided tour of the ship.
-If you are claustaphobic, do not take this tour.
+If you are claustrophobic, do not take this tour.
 To clarify, we spent much of the time walking through small corridors and climbing through hatches.

 During the tour our guide pointed out the fine points of the ship.
 We peered through doorways to glimpse the galley, office, and bunk rooms.
 In addition we saw the engine room and the torpedo bay.
 After climbing through what seemed like miles of corridors and ladders we reached fresh air.
 We toured several decks before climbing back inside and finishing the tour.

 Afterwards we crossed the boardwalk and strolled the beach.
 At first, we saw people pointing across the water yelling “Shark”, but it turned out to be some playful dolphins.
 Nearby, a couple said their wedding vows while the sun turned orange in the evening sky.
-Moreover, we watched some beachgoers kite surfing.
+Moreover, we watched some beach goers kite surfing.
 As the sun set we returned to the hotel to eat dinner at the restaurant.

 Located on the first floor, our room opened onto the pool deck.
 Inside we had a king size bed, mini fridge, microwave, and coffee maker.
 Perfect for storing our leftovers.
 Of course we couldn’t resist a swim after dinner.
-We spent the evening back and forth between the pool and jacuzzi.
+We spent the evening back and forth between the pool and Jacuzzi.
 Then it was time for bed to rest up for our long drive the next day.

 Day 10 Road Trip to Deland

 Sadly, we arrived in the evening so we didn’t get a chance to explore all this town has to offer.
 Highlights include the black light room at the Gillespie Museum of Minerals.
-Also, Primitive Expressions where you can learn to play the didgeridoo.
+Also, at Primitive Expressions you can learn to play the didgeridoo.
 Then don’t forget to get a personalized love potion at Merlin’s Vision.

 Most importantly, we booked a romantic suite at the Artisan Inn.
 Since 1924 this historic hotel changed hands many times and was abandoned during the 1980’s.
 The Soety brothers began restoring it in 1996, and it underwent 5 years of restoration.
 Now the hotel boasts 8 suites, a restaurant, and a lounge.
 Paintings by local artists decorate the walls.

 We booked one of the larger suites.
 The foyer housed a wet bar complete with wine glasses and wine.
 Underneath was a mini fridge.
 Above the bar hung a small shelf with classic literature.
-As we sipped our wine lounging on the couch in the sitting room I read the Legend of Sleepy Hollow aloud to my husband.
+As we sipped our wine lounging on the couch in the sitting room, I read the Legend of Sleepy Hollow aloud to my husband.
 Then on to a soak in the large Jacuzzi tub in the bath.

 Day 11 Road Trip Back to South Florida